Human medicines toxic to cats at a glance

 Seek veterinary advice immediately and/or call the pet poisons hotline.
 Do not attempt to induce vomiting unless you have been told to do so by a medical professional.

-They may give you advice on emergency care for your cat.
-In most cases, it will be necessary to bring your cat to the veterinary surgery for medical treatment.
+They may give you advice on emergency care for your cat; however, in most cases, it will be necessary to bring your cat to the veterinary surgery for medical treatment.

 The United States and Canada has a dedicated 24/7 Pet Poison Helpline which can be reached on 855-764-7661 or 800-213-6680, there is a fee to use this service.